kof/node-busy/readme.md

     var busyCheck = busy();

-    busyCheck.state; // Is true if by the last check, tolerance was exceeded busyCheck.blockedFor; // Number in ms the loop was blocked for, during the last check
+    busyCheck.blocked; // Is true if by the last check, tolerance was exceeded busyCheck.blockedFor; // Number in ms the loop was blocked for, during the last check

     busyCheck.stop(); // Stop doing checks